ingmardrewing/script2layout/README.md

 ## a simple tool translating text output from scrivener to basic comic panel layouts

 TODO:
-* Render panel text from script file into the corresponding panel
 * Define various key word patterns for shot assignment